Platform

 There are a few legitimate and illegitimate reasons platforms charge above Meta's base rate:

 • Infrastructure costs: Running reliable API infrastructure, uptime guarantees, and support teams costs money.
-Some platforms bake this into per-conversation pricing rather than a flat subscription.
+Some platforms bake this into per-message pricing rather than a flat subscription.

-• Revenue model: Platforms that don't charge a subscription fee often make their margin on conversation markup instead.
+• Revenue model: Platforms that don't charge a subscription fee often make their margin on message markup instead.
 It appears cheaper upfront but costs more at scale.

 • Reseller margins: Many WhatsApp API providers are resellers of larger BSPs and add their own margin on top of the BSP's already-marked-up rate.